Privacy Statement

 In the case of cookies used for performance and reach measurement or for advertising, a general objection (“opt-out”) is possible for numerous services via AdChoices (Digital Advertising Alliance of Canada), the Network Advertising Initiative (NAI), YourAdChoices (Digital Advertising Alliance) or Your Online Choices (European Interactive Digital Advertising Alliance, EDAA).

-We store such information, which may also constitute personal data, in server log files.
-The information is necessary to provide our website in a permanent, user-friendly and reliable manner and to ensure data security and thus in particular the protection of personal data – also by third parties or with the help of third parties.
+We log such information, which may also constitute personal data, in log files.
+This information is necessary to ensure that our digital presence remains available on a permanent, user-friendly and reliable basis.
+It is also necessary to ensure data security – including through third parties or with the assistance of third parties.

-We may use tracking pixels on our website.
 Tracking pixels are also referred to as web beacons.
-Tracking pixels – including those from third parties whose services we use – are small, usually invisible images that are automatically retrieved when you visit our website.
-Pixel counters can be used to collect the same information as server log files.
+Tracking pixels—including those from third parties whose services we use—are typically small invisible images or JavaScript-based scripts that are automatically retrieved when accessing our digital presence.

 Notifications and communications may contain web links or tracking pixels that record whether an individual communication has been opened and which web links have been clicked.
 Such web links and tracking pixels may also record the use of notifications and messages on a personal basis.
 We need this statistical recording of usage for performance and reach measurement in order to be able to send notifications and communications effectively and in a user-friendly manner based on the needs and reading habits of the recipients, as well as permanently, securely and reliably.